2024 Irish local elections: Violence and abuse against candidates

 On 15 May Fianna Fáil candidate Suzzie O'Deniyi was canvassing with members of her team in the Caherdavin area of Limerick when a man is alleged to have begun screaming racist and sexist slurs about O'Deniyi at her supporters.
 The man recorded himself doing so on his phone.
 Aaron Daly of Caherdavin, was subsequently arrested by Gardaí, and was charged with two counts of using threatening, abusive or insulting words or behaviour, contrary to section 6 of the Criminal Justice (Public Order) Act 1994, before being released on bail.
 Daly was ordered to have no contact of any kind with O'Deniyi and to report to gardaí regularly until his trial, which was scheduled for 6 September 2024.
-Aaron Daly failed to appear in court when his case was called on 6 September 2024.
+Aaron Daly failed to appear in court when his case was called on 6 September 2024 and it was later reported that he had fled to the Greek island of Crete.
 A bench warrant for his arrest was issued.

 On 17 May, Fine Gael candidate in Artane–Whitehall Linkwinstar Mattathil Mathew and his campaign team were forced to take down election posters after they were racially abused and intimidated by a group of men.
 The perpetrators filmed the incident and posted it to social media.

 On 16 May Tánaiste Micheál Martin denounced the targeting of candidates, noting that the large majority of those targeted were from minority backgrounds.
 Martin stated the right to run in elections was a pillar of liberal democracy, regardless of background.